The short answer: Yes, Cellucor C4 IS vegan.

 There’s quite a few vegan pre-workout supplements if you’re looking to try something new.
 Here are some of the most popular options:

-- Cellulor C4 Ripped (pretty much C4 Original, just without the creatine)
+- Cellulor C4 Ripped (pretty much C4 Original, just without the creatine, but still have artificial colors)

 - Mr. Hyde Pre-Workout (Both the NitroX and Intense Energy versions are vegan friendly)